AlexandrBrytskyi/WaitersHelper/README.md

 # WaitersHelper
-to start with you should have mysql installed with user root and password root (if another user you must change configuration files in server app) open resources folder in ServerApp and run createDB.bat start server first, after start client to login as admin use account login:vasia pass:12345
+transferFiles.to start with you should have mysql installed with user root and password root (if another user you must change configuration files in server app) open resources folder in ServerApp and run createDB.bat start server first, after start client transferFiles.to login as admin use account login:vasia pass:12345